Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Methodology

 \subsection{Large Language Model Grading}

 The upper half of Figure 1 illustrates the steps performed by the evaluated LLMs.
 The grading process consists of three stages: (1) parsing, (2) prompting, and (3) comparison.
 To ensure reproducibility, all LLMs were evaluated with a temperature setting of zero, resulting in deterministic outputs.
-The evaluated LLMs were chosen based on their popularity, viability in terms of cost and open source nature.
+The evaluated LLMs were chosen based on their popularity, cost-effectiveness, and open-source nature.